Public Works Department

-- Continue to implement public outreach programs on sea turtles, natural resources, and dune vegetation.
+- Continue to implement outreach programs on sea turtles, natural resources, and dune vegetation.

-- Complete final design of Moorhen Marsh Low Energy Aquatic Plant System (LEAPSTM), a regional stormwater pollution control facility that will remove pollution from the IRFWCD North Relief Canal water.
+- Complete construction of Moorhen Marsh Low Energy Aquatic Plant System (Moorhen Marsh), a regional stormwater pollution control facility that will remove pollution from the IRFWCD North Relief Canal water.